nanoframework/nanoframework.github.io/content/faq/automatic-firmware-updates.md

 ## Can I use this if I have a custom board running my own firmware?

 Not at this time.
-Currently this feature relies on the Bintray API and nanoframeworks repository where we publish firmware packages.
+Currently this feature relies on the Cloudsmith API together with our repositories there, where we publish firmware packages.
 Supporting custom repos would require a standard way to access the packages storage and version querying.
-If you would like your board to be supported out of the box, feel free to add a PR to nanoframeworks nf-Community-Targets repo.
+If you would like your board to be supported out of the box, feel free to add a PR to .NET nanoFramework nf-Community-Targets repo.

 ## How to prevent a board from updating if working on a custom firmware?